JCR-UK

 Current Status:

 Active.
 The synagogue doubles as a Chabad-Lubavitch Retreat Centre (without which it would be difficult to maintain a minyan).
-The congregation is the last remaining synagogue North Wales and accordingly serves as the centre for the remaining Jewish residents in the other towns of the region.
+The congregation is the last remaining synagogue in North Wales and accordingly serves as the centre for the remaining Jewish residents in the other towns of the region.

 Ritual: